Process improvements for the real world

 But process mining has also historically been limited to visualizing processes from single data sources.
 Or, just getting to the analysis stage can require long, expensive data prep.
 And analysts are often stumped when they find that work travels around the company in a circuitous path generating data from a multitude of sources in a pile that’s large, hard to parse, and never clean.

-Enter Hero_Sonar: process mining + actionable AI
+Process mining + actionable AI

-That’s why we’re excited to announce Hero_Sonar.
+That’s why we’re excited to announce Insights.
 You can read more about it here, but the gist is that you can now take process maps and turn them into an actionable AI — essentially letting you collect the wisdom of your company experts into one powerful AI model.

-Out in the real world, Hero_Sonar can solve all sorts of problems: Our busy nurse could not only draw on anonymized patient data for diagnostic testing, but also on any broader national trends that might influence health.
+Out in the real world, Insights can solve all sorts of problems: Our busy nurse could not only draw on anonymized patient data for diagnostic testing, but also on any broader national trends that might influence health.
 She could add all of these in as factors in her model — the more data, the better.

 Automation Hero is committed to making this technology accessible in the fight against Covid-19 and is offering its platform free of charge to the healthcare community.
 For more information, click here.

-Learn more about Hero_Sonar here.
+Learn more about Insights here.